paintparty/fireworks/README.md

 <br>

 ### Tap-driven development
-Fireworks provides a bevy of options print-and-return functionality so that you can print values from your source without altering the execution of your program.
+Fireworks prints values from your source without altering the execution of your program.
 By default, the printed output that Fireworks produces is typographically optimized for speed of comprehension.
 When printing data structures, the primary goal is to provide the user with a high-level snapshot of the shape and contents of the data.
 This is often sufficient to enable understanding at glance, and doesn't requiring the user to switch context and interact with a entirely separate UI that might involve clicking and scrolling around just to look at a single nested value.

 When it is necessary to view a data structure in its entirety, or without any truncation of values, you can pass specific options at the call site, or simply just include `:log` or `:pp` as the leading argument to **`fireworks.core/?`**.

 Because Fireworks is designed to provide quick, rapid feedback to the terminal or browser dev console, it complements discovery-centric tools with a dedciated UI such as [FlowStorm](https://www.flow-storm.org/), [Reveal](https://vlaaad.github.io/reveal/), or [Portal](https://github.com/djblue/portal).

-All the available "modes" for **`fireworks.core/?`** and their behaviors are outlined in the table below.
+All the available modes for **`fireworks.core/?`** and their behaviors are outlined in the table below.
 These modes are activated by passing a specific flag (keyword) as the leading argument.
 Unless noted otherwise, **`fireworks.core/?`** will always returns the value passed to it.

 Some annotated examples: